lua-rocks/core-deprecated/lib/object/readme.md

 ### new `(function)`

-Creates an instance of the class
+Creates an instance of the class.

 > A simple call to the class as a function does the same.
 > By default it returns the same type if `lib.object.init` has no returns.